 This course examines the origin and evolution of Louisiana’s ecosystems.
 Students will learn about living and prehistoric plants and animals and their physical surroundings while exploring Louisiana’s coastal marshes, bottomland hardwood forests, longleaf pine savannahs, and tallgrass prairies.
 Course includes multiple field trips.

-Jeff Agnew, Professor of Practice, Earth and Environmental Sciences BIO
+Jeff Agnew, Professor of Practice, Earth and Environmental Sciences | BIO

-TIDR 1016 Crossroads of Culture: New Orleans’ Global Identity in Local Context
+TIDR 1016 New Orleans' Global Identity

-W TBD
+W 3:00-4:15p

 In this course we will delve into the rich tapestry of New Orleans' cultural geography and its profound multicultural existence.
 Students will explore the historical roots and global influences that have shaped the city's unique identity.
 Through engaging lectures, seminar discussions, and experiential learning, students will develop a nuanced understanding of the city's multicultural history and its ongoing impact on contemporary society.
 Students will gain an appreciation for the global influences in New Orleans' music, cuisine, environment, and traditions while addressing social justice issues rooted in the city's unique history.
 The course aims to foster cultural competence, inclusivity, global awareness, civic engagement, and leadership skills, providing students with the tools to navigate an increasingly interconnected world.